OpenTermsArchive/opentermsarchive.org/content/publications/dsa-transparency-reports-tiktok-silent-correction-tests-implementing-regulation/index.md

 The updated XLSX file also carries a metadata inconsistency.
 Its first sheet still lists `2026-02-27` as the “Date of the publication of the report”.
 While technically accurate, since the report was first published on that date, the only indication of the correction date is the `_updated_28082026` suffix in the filename; the correction date is not recorded within the file itself.

-These discrepancies illustrate the importance of consistent and reproducible publishing processes.
+These minor discrepancies illustrate the importance of consistent and reproducible publishing processes.

 ## The correction introduced an inconsistency